Why You Should Use Agile Methodology in Your Business Intelligence Project

 Why Agile Methodology is Important in Business Intelligence

 Agile is especially very important in a business intelligence project because business intelligence projects span so many business processes that feedbacks are frequent and it becomes necessary to incorporate these feedback into a continuous process of discovery to adapt to the changing business requirements.
 Within the Agile system, the focus is on delivering value through manageable chunks of software delivery.
 It focusses on delivering fast value.
 It offers organizations flexibility in terms of delivery, user adoption, and ROI.

-In most of the business intelligence projects, few stakeholders have a clear idea of what is needed.
+In most business intelligence projects, few stakeholders have a clear idea of what is needed.
 Even that is often too are not articulated well, resulting in many of the requirements and expectations not communicated at the beginning of the project.
-When the waterfall approach is followed, then data warehouse, dashboards and reports may get developed with these incomplete requirements, which will miss many parameters.
+When the waterfall approach is followed, then data warehouse solutions, dashboards and reports may get developed with these incomplete requirements, which will miss many parameters.

 Also, many of the stakeholders who have no involvement early on in the project and when they start using the system, they find out that some of the critical parameters are missing, some piece of data would be excellent to have, some requirements are lost altogether, leading to scope creeps and delay.
 Which needs a methodology like agile in place to ensure that the parameters can be added in the next run.

 The data analytics project team needs to deliver the project fast.
 At the same time, the solution must remain flexible to accommodate changing requirements during the project.
 They must make sure that the solution developed can be adapted easily.
 The worst nightmare for the project manager will be when the developed solution is not aligned with the user requirements.
 Otherwise, the user will not use the solution and the investment in BI solution goes down the drain.

 Extensive user involvement and iterative & incremental delivery to arrive at relevant business requirements are two main imperatives of any BI solution.
 And agile methodology ensures just that.